Cape Cod Water Quality at a Glance

 Quality News About Your Water

 Get the comprehensive water quality news coverage you need with our dedicated US Water News Service.
 From coast to coast, we deliver in-depth reporting and expert analysis on PFAS contamination, EPA regulatory changes, infrastructure developments, and emerging water safety issues affecting communities nationwide.
 While mainstream media only covers the biggest stories, we provide the detailed, ongoing coverage that helps you understand the full scope of America’s water challenges.
-Whether you’re a concerned citizen, water professional, or community leader, our daily updates and analytical insights keep you informed about the issues that matter most to public health and environmental safety.
-Subscribe today and get reliable, comprehensive coverage of US water quality news delivered directly to your inbox.

 Frequently Asked Questions

-• Outdoor water restrictions: Implemented from May through September to limit non-essential use
+• Outdoor water restrictions: Typically implemented May through September to limit non-essential outdoor use during peak demand periods

 Standard Seasonal Restrictions (May–September):

-• Hand watering of gardens and new plantings generally permitted
+• Hand watering of gardens and new plantings generally permitted at any time

 Drought Response Tiers:

-During drought conditions, additional restrictions may include:
+During drought conditions, which are increasingly common given changing precipitation patterns, additional restrictions may include:

 • One-day-per-week watering schedule (Mild Drought)